Is Jackson Arnold’s ‘inconsistent’ play concerning for Sooners?

 In Jackson Arnold’s third start of his career, he showed there’s still a lot of room for development.

 The Oklahoma Sooners offense did just enough to get the win over Houston on Saturday night.
-But for a program that’s had some of the best quarterback play in the last quarter century, an offense that does “just enough,” isn’t good enough.
+But for a program that’s had some of the best quarterback play in the last quarter century, an offense that does just enough, isn’t good enough.

 “Just inconsistent,” Brent Venables said after the game.
 “Made some really nice plays.
 19 out of 32 made some really nice plays.
 And then other times, we, maybe try to force it, when you don’t have to.
 But thought he ran with toughness.
 And, you know, some critical situations, made some good plays.
-And again, there’s everybody around, got to play well too.
+And again, there’s everybody around, got to play well, too.
 And so that, that that’s, that’s part of it as well, to stay patient.”

-He was just 1 of 7 on throws greater than 20 yards down the field and completed less than 60% of his passes for the game.
+He was 1 of 7 on throws greater than 20 yards down the field and completed less than 60% of his passes for the game.
 Arnold averaged fewer than six yards per attempt in the win.

-From the broadcast view, it didn’t look like Oklahoma was creating much separation in their pass concepts.
+From the broadcast view, it didn’t look like Oklahoma was creating much separation in its pass concepts.
 There was a clear miscommunication between Arnold and the wide receivers on a couple of routes because the ball ended up nowhere near the pass catcher.

 On Arnold’s interception, the broadcast pointed out that Deion Burks changed the angle on his post route as Arnold was about to release the ball, allowing the defensive back to come underneath Burks to secure the pick.